-What should do when you come across a road traffic accident?
+What to do when you witness a road traffic accident?

 Sometimes acting with the best of intentions can be the worst thing you could do for injured road users.